1428 Cabrillo Avenue, Torrance CA 90501

 Tel: 310-533-1654 Fax: 310-320-7414

 High resolution scanning, printing

 How great to find you at last.
 I have been trying to find you for some time, and recently I learned that there was to be a reunion on October 26th of this year near McGehee for Kelso and Desha Central Alumni..
 I attended the reunion and had a wonderful time seeing many of my grade school classmates.
 One of them (Betty Jean Henley) told me that your brother George might still live in McGehee.
 After I returned home I finally got around to obtaining his phone number from the McGehee Times circulation department.
 I telephoned his last Monday, the 8th and I explained who I was and what I was doing and that I wanted for a long time to write you a letter of thanks and appreciation.
 After we talked a while and he had confirmed my good intentions; he gave me your address.

 I did not know at the time, but your kindness provided me with a "standard of measure" that I used during those lonely, horrible days.
-I compared my parents actions against those of my teacher.
-No matter how intense the abuse became at home I never lost sight of the fact that there was goodness in the world; there was an alternative to malevolence in the world, and that I had first hand knowledge of it-from you.
-You helped me to see the difference the irrational actions of my parents and your gracious help at school.
+I compared my teacher's actions with those of my parents.
+No matter how intense the abuse became at home I never lost sight of the fact that there was goodness in the world; there was an alternative to the malevolence in my parent's world; and that I had first hand knowledge of it from you.
+You helped me to see the difference between the irrational actions of my parents and your gracious help at school.
 I hope that you will see by the content of this letter that the road that I chose to take was the one you helped me see and appreciate.
 This is what I have been yearning to tell you all these years.

 You are visitor number :